8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230101/content.md

 1. I was trying to keep up with the large-cap allocation in my 401k to hit the target allocation.
 2. The extended market fund has the longest time horizon, so to speak.

-I started with the extended market fund only being my [.Health Savings Account](HSA) and Roth [.Individual Retirement Account](IRA) because I don't plan on withdrawing from those accounts until around age 70.
+I started with the extended market fund only being in my [.Health Savings Account](HSA) and Roth [.Individual Retirement Account](IRA) because I don't plan on withdrawing from those accounts until around age 70.
 Next, I added the extended market fund to the taxable brokerage account because I couldn't keep up with my 401k going only to the S&P 500 fund.
 Finally, I rolled over a 401k at a former employer into my Traditional IRA using the extended market fund.

 No matter what I did, I couldn't get the small-cap funds to keep up with what was going to the S&P 500 in my 401k.
 So I reallocated the 401k to be a 33-33-33 split between total small-cap, total mid-cap, and S&P 500 funds.
 After reallocating, small-cap equities, in general, and the extended market fund, in particular, were near their maximums.